LGBTQ history in Hungary: Austria-Hungary

 In 1908, the celebrated Hungarian writer Soma Guthi published Homosexual Love, as a part of his crime novel series.
 The novel revolved around a tragic love story between two well-situated gentlemen, and now stands as one of the few Hungarian sources from this period that directly addresses same-sex love and sexuality.
-Others are the publications of investigative journalists Kornél Tábori and Vladimir Szèkely.
-In A Bűnös Budapest (Sinful Budapest) (1908), the first book colecting their reportages on the “real” Budapest, Tábori and Székely devoted a chapter to male same-sex sexuality entitled A Beteg Szerelem Lovagjai, (The Knights of Sick Love).
+Others are the publications of investigative journalists Kornél Tábori and Vladimir Székely.
+In A Bűnös Budapest (Sinful Budapest) (1908), the first book collecting their reportages on the “real” Budapest, Tábori and Székely devoted a chapter to male same-sex sexuality entitled A Beteg Szerelem Lovagjai, (The Knights of Sick Love).
 Soon after the publication of Sinful Budapest Tábori and Székely published a second book, Bűnös Szerelem (Sinful Love), entirely and explicitly dedicated to queer sexuality.
 It also included writing about lesbians, presented as more private and less interested in creating a metropolitan subculture than their male counterparts.

 Tábori and Székely's journalism work found that there was a formally established Hungarian homosexual association by the first decade of the twentieth century.
 It was not officially registered, as legally it could not have been.
 The club was based in Budapest but soon had “offices” in a number of cities within the Hungarian Kingdom, including Arad, Nagyvárad, Kolozsvár, Pécs, and Székesfehérvár.
 All the offices had subscriptions to a number of queer-friendly or exclusively homosexual publications, including German publication, Der Eigene, the first gay journal in the world.

 Interwar period

-In 1919, when Hungarian Soviet Republic was established for short, a new judicial system of Revolutionary Tribunals was created.
+In 1919, when the Hungarian Soviet Republic was established for short, a new judicial system of Revolutionary Tribunals was created.
 The Experimental Criminology Department of the Budapest Revolutionary Tribunal took a novel effort to judge crime through the eyes of a comprehensive sociomedical approach that incorporated (new at the time) psychoanalytical theories, and the surviving documents bear witness to those aims.
 There are two surviving case studies of the Experimental Criminology Department that explicitly deal with sexuality, one with homosexuality.
 Those case files present the life circumstances of the accused, implying sexuality as malleable and unfixed, and sexual history (e.g. childhood assault) as an important determinant of people's action.